-The following figure illustrates the level of design completion that is necessary to support a vendor design review versus the level of design completion that is necessary to support an application for a licence to construct, or a licence to operate, for a nuclear power plant or small reactor.
+The following figure illustrates the level of design completion that is necessary to support a vendor design review versus the level of design completion that is necessary to support an application for a licence to construct, or a licence to operate a new reactor facility.
 The licence to prepare site phase is not shown in the diagram because the applicant for a licence to prepare site determines the level of design information required to determine site suitability.